Williamsburg International F.C.: Hall of Fame

+Lifetime Achievement Award

+Upon his retirement from club operations in 2025, Charles von Rosenberg was awarded the first ever, WIFC Lifetime Achievement Award, recognizing his immeasureable contributions on and off the field.

 Non-profit

 In 2017, Williamsburg International FC was incorporated in New York State as a 501(c)(3) non-profit with the purpose of promoting the enjoyment of association football, to promote the enhancement of the football skills and sense of community of all its members through the arrangement of training, matches, and social activities.

 Berk scholarship

 Named in honor of Anna Berk, the wife of club founder Benjamin Reichner, the WIFC Berk Scholarship annually recognized a young soccer player who embodied the values and spirit of sportsmanship, camaraderie, and outstanding character.
 Williamsburg International partnered with local youth club F.C.
 Select to support young players in the Williamsburg community.